ubitux/scad/README.md

 Boards
 ======

-Some ARM board models to be use for case designs:
+Some ARM board models to be used for case designs:

 | Board name                                      | Preview                                      |
 | ----------------------------------------------- | -------------------------------------------- |